 -

+Mobile-first design starts with the smallest screen and builds upward.
+That approach keeps content clear, actions visible, and checkout simple.
+Brands such as ASOS show how mobile focus can support growth.
 Once your mobile experience is seamless, amplify conversions by pairing it with targeted ecommerce email marketing campaigns that re-engage shoppers after they browse.

 Leveraging Social Media for E-Commerce Success